-Born in Minsk, flutist Maruta Staravoitava currently resides in Cologne.
+Born in Minsk, flautist Maruta Staravoitava currently resides in Geneva and Cologne.
 Her musical tastes range from Baroque to contemporary music, where she particularly enjoys working directly with living composers.
-She is a proud member of the Inverspace ensemble, as well as the EXPERIMENTAL Ensemble in Freiburg, Germany.
+She is a proud member of the Syntax ensemble, Castel Camerata, Kommas ensemble and the EXPERIMENTAL Ensemble.

 In 2010, as a member of Lucerne Festival Academy, performed, among other works, Pierro Lunaire of Schoenberg under the direction of Pierre Boulez.
 In 2016 she participated in the production of the opera Prometeo by Luigi Nono at the Lucerne Theater under the direction of Clemens Heil.

 Maruta performs as a soloist and chamber musician frequently in festivals such as Wien Modern, Warsaw Autumn, Lucerne Festival, Davos Festival, Maggio Musicale Fiorentino, Borealis Festival, Tage der Neue Musik Graz, Salzburg Biennale and in the concert season for young artists at the Royal Opera House Covent Garden in London.

 An active teacher and animateur, Maruta has delivered many flute and composition masterclasses at the Belarusian State University of Culture and Arts (Minsk), the University of the Philippines College of Music (Manila, Phillipines), the Center for the Electroacoustic Music at Moscow P.I.
 Tchaikovsky Conservatory (Russia) and at the School for Music and Fine Arts in Paraná (Brazil).